nielskrijger/blog/posts/2018-09-22-the-request-lifecycle.md

 9. <a href="{{ '#9.-side-effects' | url }}">Side effects</a>
 10. <a href="{{ '#10.-response' | url }}">Response</a>

-The order of these steps vary and not all steps apply for each type of request, nevertheless this list has served me as a good checklist in the past.
+The order of these steps vary and not all steps apply to each type of request, nevertheless this list has served me as a good checklist in the past.

 In this blog I'll walk through these steps and share some learnings I've had along the way.

 ## 1. Request

-A comparison between all available protocols is a blogpost in itself, instead I'll quickly go through the protocols and API-styles I've used or experimented with:
+Discussing all variety of requests is a blogpost in itself, instead I'll quickly go through the protocols and API-styles I've used or experimented with:

 1. **REST / JSON.** Used for most API's these days and relies on the fundamental principles of HTTP.
 I'll assume you are already familiar with REST / JSON APIs.